sit-2021-int214/026_Pokemon_Index/01_explore.md

 ### My Step
-1. Define a questionCancel changes
+1. Define a question
 2. Loading Library and dataset
+3. Clearing data by remove special characters in data, remove special characters in column name, change column name
-3. Finding the answer (result) from the given question
+4. Finding the answer (result) from the given question
-4. Summarize the results and re-check for correact answers
+5. Summarize the results and re-check for correact answers

 ## Define a question